mblayman/mattlayman.com/content/blog/2019-05-29-supercharging-vim-blazing-fast-search.md

 If you liked this article
-and learned something along the way, would you do me a favor and share it on Twitter or your favorite social media so that other have the chance to learn something too?
+and learned something along the way, would you do me a favor and share it on X or your favorite social media so that other have the chance to learn something too?
 Also, please check out my other articles